-HRDiplomacy developed the following tools for diplomats and HRDs:
+HRDiplomacy developed the following handbooks and manuals for HRDs:

 - "Toolkit - Raising Human Rights Concerns in Egypt, Key Messages and Counter-narratives" (June 2022).
 This toolkit was positively evaluated by Cairo-based diplomats.